 Stevie Wonder

 The superstar singer-songwriter came into this world blind.
 He lost his eyesight to retinopathy of prematurity.
 It’s an eye disorder caused by abnormal retinal blood vessels.
-It can occur in premature babies which could be Stevie had it as he was born 6 weeks earlier than the due date.
+Stevie was born 6 weeks earlier than the due date and this kind of issue can occur in premature babies.

 Despite the disease, Stevie Wonder became one of the most successful musicians of his time.
-In an interview with The Guardian, he said that he is able to use his imagination and write about things or places that he has heard about from other people.
-He is a living example of how a disability cannot hold you back.
+In an interview with The Guardian, he said that he can use his imagination and write about things or places that he has heard from other people.
+He is a living example of how disability cannot hold you back.

 Stephen Curry